smseerat/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications_02.md

     ```

-1. Push to the master branch by issuing the following command:
+1. Push to the main branch by issuing the following command:

     ```
-    git push -u origin master
+    git push -u origin main

     ```